 - The ridges on baffle trim recessed lights are designed to reduce glare from the recessed light bulbs.

-- These are great for creating a softer glow and a reducing eye strain.
+- Great for creating a softer glow and a reducing eye strain.

-- This trim is recommended for the living room, entryways and foyers.
+- Trim is recommended for the living room, entryways and foyers.

 - The polished finish on reflector trim recessed lights amplify the light beam.